The Challenger Sale vs. MEDDIC Sales Methodology

 Is The Challenger Sale a “Methodology”?

 The Challenger Sale is a brilliant concept.
-In this related article I have written about things I like about it and the challenges of implementing it in a Sales Force.
+In this related article I have written about things I like about it and the challenges of implementing it in a sales force.
 As I mentioned there, I am a firm believer in the Challenger Sale approach; successful sellers take control of the sales process, influence the client’s decision criteria, and lead the conversation.
 I am yet to be convinced in the efficiency of the Challenger Sale as a “sales methodology”.
 One that you would want to implement in an existing sales force to sell to Enterprise clients.
 The Challenger Sale started from a study, theoretical reflections, and academics trying to get into execution.

-MEDDIC is all about EXECUTION!
+MEDDIC & MEDDPICC are all about EXECUTION!

 MEDDIC Sales is almost the contrary.
 Instead of starting with a reflection on a concept resulting from a study, MEDDIC derives from execution and best practices by doers.
-MEDDIC, as a course delivered to the newly hired sales reps at PTC, articulated and documented the best sales practices in the field.
+MEDDPICC, as a course delivered to the newly hired sales reps at PTC, articulated and documented the best sales practices in the field.
 Those practices assured 40 quarters of consecutive growth for PTC in a very conservative, competitive, and closed market (CAD/PLM) dominated by strong, profitable, established vendors.
 It got into academics only after being a successful and proven methodology in the field.

 If you know both methodologies, please let us know what differences you have observed.